mbalcer-lanl/blastforge/examples/pli_3layer/README.md

-# Design of Perturbed Liner Interface (PLI) using PPO
+# Design of Perturbed Liner Interface (PLI) using PPO RL Algorithm

 ---